topherCantrell/computerarcheology/content/README.md

 ## TV Console Systems

 If you were a child in the 70s chances are you had an Atari2600.
-The hardware seems designed with the included game [Combat](Atari2600/Combat) in mind.
+The hardware seems designed for the included game [Combat](Atari2600/Combat).
 But game developers squeezed out ingenious games using the simple hardware objects.
 In [Missile Command](Atari2600/MissileCommand) the player-duplication feature creates the parallel falling missiles.

 The 2600 was limited to a direct access of 4K bytes in the cartridge.
 Many games included several banks of ROM that were